Skip to main content

 where

-value.
-It's calculated as a sum of all processed amounts (excluding cancel amounts) minus theorder.total
+• overchargedAmount defines the amount that has been charged over the order.total value.
+It's calculated as a sum of all processed amounts (excluding cancel amounts) minus the order.total.

 overchargedAmount = processedAmount - order.total